7 Best Knee Pillows for Side Sleepers of 2026

 Strap System

 A strap is essential for active sleepers who change positions frequently during the night and dislodge unstrapped pillows.
-Velcro straps (Everlasting Comfort) secure most firmly but require fine motor control to attach and detach.
-Elastic straps (Momcozy) are gentler and easier for users with arthritis or limited dexterity but provide somewhat less retention force.
+Adjustable padded straps (Vaunn Medical Cloud Air, ComfiLife Cooling) secure the pillow to the upper leg and are easy to slide on and off, while the Contour Original Hourglass uses an adjustable strap paired with individual knee cups for extra hold.
 Critically: do NOT use a strapped pillow over an operated knee in the early post-op period after total knee replacement.
 The strap can compress the surgical site and impede rehabilitation.
 For post-op patients, choose an unstrapped hourglass or wedge design until your surgeon clears strap use.

 Pillow Loft (Height)